csu-hci-projects/Subu-CS567/README.md

 # SOFTWARE TESTING OF AN AR HOLOLENS APPLICATION USED TO REPAIR FAULTS IN A DEVICE

-Software Testing of an AR HoloLens Application used to repair faults in a device

 Checkpoint 1: https://youtu.be/_5twQZlbrzI

 Checkpoint 2: https://youtu.be/8gLitXmu5cQ